alexpreynolds/react-seqlogo-demo/README.md

-# react-seqlogo
+# react-seqlogo-demo
-Sequence logo generation with d3 and React
+Demonstration of sequence logo generation with d3 v5 and React